Ayutthaya Kingdom: Post-Ayutthaya historiography

-The history of the Ayutthaya Kingdom overall has been a neglected period of historiography in Thailand, as well as abroad, characterized by well-researched and popular histories of subperiods of Ayutthaya.
-Chris Baker and Pasuk Phongpaichit's "A History of Ayutthaya: Siam In the Early Modern World", published in 2017, was the first English-academic book to have analyzed the full four hundred years of the Ayutthaya Kingdom's existence.
-The historiography of Southeast Asia originated from post-colonial capitals.
-As Thailand had never been fully colonized, it never had a European patron from which national histories could be written about themselves until the arrival of the Americans in the 1960s.
+The history of the Ayutthaya Kingdom has been relatively neglected in Thai and foreign historiography, despite extensive research on particular periods of its four-century history.
+Baker and Pasuk's A History of Ayutthaya: Siam in the Early Modern World, published in 2017, was the first English-language academic book to examine the entire four centuries of the kingdom's history.
+Southeast Asian historiography developed largely around post-colonial capitals.
+Because Thailand was never fully colonized, it lacked a European patron through which a national history might have been constructed until the arrival of American influence in the 1960s.

-In the early Rattanakosin period, King Rama I compiled all surviving Ayutthaya law records and published the Three Seals Law in 1805.
-Early Rattanakosin period documents traced their "national" origins to the founding of Ayutthaya in 1351.
-In the early 20th-century however, Thai elites, influenced by Western ideas of European nationalism and the nation state, used that framework to create a nationalist history of Thailand, implementing it in ways deemphasized Ayutthaya's importance to Thai history by portraying the Sukhothai Kingdom as the first "Thai" kingdom or golden age of "Thai-ness" (Buddhism, Thai-style democracy, free trade, abolition of slavery), Rattanakosin as the "rebirth", and Ayutthaya as a period of decline between Sukhothai and Rattanakosin.
-This resulted in Ayutthaya being largely forgotten in the historiography of Thailand for half a century following the works of Prince Damrong in the early 20th century.
+In the early Rattanakosin period, King Rama I compiled surviving Ayutthaya legal records into the Three Seals Law in 1805.
+Early Rattanakosin documents traced their "national" origins to the founding of Ayutthaya in 1351.
+In the early 20th century, however, Thai elites drew on European nationalism to construct a nationalist history that diminished Ayutthaya's role.
+Sukhothai was presented as the first "Thai" kingdom and a golden age of "Thai-ness", associated with Buddhism, Thai-style democracy, free trade, and the abolition of slavery; Rattanakosin represented the "rebirth"; and Ayutthaya the period of decline between them.
+Ayutthaya consequently remained largely neglected in Thai historiography for much of the half-century following the works of Prince Damrong in the early 20th century.